plantinformatics/pretzel-documentation-website/docs/Basic-Pretzel-Functionality/Adding-and-removing-datasets-from-the-view.md

-# Adding and removing genetic maps from the view
+# Adding and removing datasets from the view

 1. Under the explore tab scroll down to the Datasets section